• info@al-dirassa.com

 أَسْمِعْ بِهِمْ وَأَبْصِرْ

-This above pattern is the most beautiful form found in the Holy Qur’an.
+This structure represents one of the most eloquent styles found in the Holy Qur’an.

-The verb عَسَى has the meaning “it may be”, “perhaps” “very likely to be” or “it is well hoped to”.
-It is a supporting verb that is used in the perfect tense.
-It is followed by a sentence in the subjunctive introduced by أَنْ, the subject of which is also the subject of عَسَى.
+The verb عَسَى conveys meanings such as “perhaps,” “it may be,” or “it is hoped.”
+It acts as an auxiliary verb and is used in the perfect tense.
+When followed by a clause introduced by أَنْ, the subject of that clause is also the subject of عَسَى.

 Examples: